Cholesterol Hair Treatment – What Is It And What Are Its Benefits?

 3. Cholesterol Deep Conditioning Treatment

 Cholesterol deep conditioning is the most widely used hair treatment by hair professionals.
 Here’s how to do it.
 Let the conditioner stay on your hair for 15 minutes.
 Make sure your hair is covered with a plastic cap.
 Later, you can wrap your head with a warm towel or sit under a hooded dryer.
 If your hair is severely damaged, leave the conditioner on for about an hour.
-While some cholesterol deep conditioning treatments contain olive oil, if you want better results, add a little amount of olive oil.
-It has been reported that this treatment makes the hair silky and smooth.
+It has been reported that it makes for a great deep-conditioning treatment that makes the hair silky and smooth.
 However, there is no scientific evidence to back this claim.

 How often can I use cholesterol hair treatment?